10 best hybrid vehicles in Australia

 |Fuel use||2.1L/100km/50km EV range|

 This is stylish, comfortable and superbly equipped sedan which one of the best chassis on the road.
-With a 7.2kWh on-board charger, the C 350e can be recharged inside two hours using a Mercedes wallbox and about seven hours at a domestic power socket.
+With a 7.2kWh on-board charger, the C 350e can be recharged inside two hours using a Mercedes wallbox or in about seven hours at a domestic power socket.

 BMW 330e iPerformance PHEV

-We are unlikely to see the new BMW plug-in hybrid in Australia before year’s end but if the rest of the rejuvenated 3 Series range is anything to go by, then you can expect to be well impressed.
+We are unlikely to see the new BMW plug-in hybrid in Australia before the end of 2019, but if the rest of the rejuvenated 3 Series range is anything to go by, you can expect to be well impressed.

 Subaru Forester e-Boxer Hybrid